dennislee22/dennislee22.github.io/docs/cdppvc/ecsenv.md

 # Setup ECS Environment
 {: .no_toc }

-This article explains the step to setup the ECS enviroment after the successful installation of the CDP PvC ECS cluster.
+This article explains the step to setup the ECS environment so that user can administer the CDP PvC ECS cluster after successful installation.

 ---

-1. Set up ECS environment in the ECS master/server node.
+1. Set up the ECS environment in the ECS master/server node.

     ```bash
     # cp /etc/rancher/rke2/rke2.yaml .kube/config